Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 - The organisational structure supports collaborative rather than hierarchical decision making that improves access to services for rangatahi.

 - Environmental features include a whaanau area, native plantings, maara kai (food gardens) and maara rongoa (medicinal gardens).

 - A bespoke assessment process that acknowledges the importance of relationships.
-Placement decisions are made in consultation with rangatahi, whaanau, staff and professionals involved in their care.
+Placement decisions are made in consultation with rangatahi, whaanau, kaimahi and professionals involved in their care.

 Part of a thriving community

 In acknowledgement of our location within a residential area, the Youth Justice team has focused on promoting positive relationships within the local Weymouth and Manurewa community.